Licensed Clinical Psychologist

 What kind of testing does the practice provide for Autism Evaluations?

 All autism evaluations are conducted virtually using a secure telehealth platform.
 Each assessment begins with a clinical interview to gather detailed developmental and background information.
-We utilize the evidence-based Comprehensive Autism Diagnostic Evaluation (CADE) along with autism-specific behavior rating scales and other diagnostic tools tailored to the client’s age and needs.
+We utilize the evidence-based Comprehensive Autism Diagnostic Evaluation (CADE) along with autism-specific behavior rating scales such as the CARS-2 and other diagnostic tools tailored to the client’s age and needs.
 The psychologist conducts caregiver or self-report interviews, observes social communication during the virtual sessions, and integrates findings across multiple sources—including optional input from teachers or historical records—to inform diagnosis.
 Personalized recommendations are then provided to support understanding and next steps.
+At this time, autism evaluations for adults must accompany a clinical interview with a caregiver, familiar with their developmental milestones.

 What if I do not like the results of the evaluation?